cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ![](jsb/ini-file-properties.png)

-Once the above configuration is done, you can cd to the **tools/tojs** directory and run `./genbindings_test.py` to automatically generate the bindings file.
-Then you will see two more bindings under **cocos/bindings/auto**:
+Once the above configuration is done, `cd` to the `tools/tojs` directory and run `./genbindings_test.py` to automatically generate the bindings file.
+Notice the two bindings under `cocos/bindings/auto`:

 ![](jsb/binding-file.png)